Moving from Manila with OU Campus

 - Training and support for moving your content from Manila to OU campus

-When you're ready for your new faculty website to "Go Live," we'll update your name on the faculty website directory with the URL to your OU Campus faculty website.
+When you are ready for your new faculty website to "Go Live," email the Web Team at firstname.lastname@example.org andwe'll update your name on the faculty website directory with the URL to your new OU Campus faculty website.

 Note: Your new website URL will be different from your Manila website.
 When your new website is ready to replace your old one, we recommend that you include a message on your Manila faculty home page with a link to your new website.